prahaladbelavadi/pimpmystridecrew.co/README.md

 ## Deploying

-Run `npm run deploy` to build and deploy the project via githubpages.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run docs` to build and deploy the project via githubpages.